honeycrux/FontDiffuser-Classic-Calligraphy/README.md

 ## 🏋️ Training

 Our work is focused on finetuning the original FontDiffuser model from FontDiffuser authors, completed with Phase 1 and 2 training.
-The training we add assumes phase numbers starting from 3.
+The training we add starts with Phase 3.
+Scripts in the `scripts/` directory contain the configuration we used for the training we added.

 For Phase 1 training, Phase 2 training, and data construction, refer to [FontDiffuser#Training](./FontDiffuser.md#️-training), except for the changes listed in the next section.